Abdul Haris Nasution: Kidnapping attempt

-At around 2 pm, after the G30S Movement announced the formation of a Revolutionary Council, Nasution sent another order to Suharto, Martadinata and Judodiharjo.
+At around 2 pm, after the G30S Movement announced the formation of a Revolutionary Council, Nasution sent another order to Suharto, Martadinata, and Judodiharjo.
 In the order, Nasution said that he was convinced that Sukarno had been kidnapped and taken to the G30S headquarters in Halim.
 He therefore ordered ABRI to free the president, restore security to Jakarta, and most importantly, appointed Suharto to head the operations.
-Just as Suharto began working however, a message came from Sukarno at Halim.
-Sukarno had decided to appoint Major General Pranoto Reksosamudro – a Sukarno loyalist – to the position of Army Commander and now wanted Pranoto to come see him.
+Just as Suharto began working, however, a message came from Sukarno at Halim.
+Sukarno had decided to appoint Major General Pranoto Reksosamudro – a Sukarno loyalist – to the position of Army Commander and now wanted Pranoto to come to see him.
 Suharto did not allow Pranoto to go but he knew that Sukarno would not give up in trying to summon Pranoto.
 To strengthen his bargaining position, Suharto asked Nasution to come to the Kostrad Headquarters.

 Nasution arrived at the Kostrad headquarters at around 6 pm, just as Suharto began deploying Sarwo Edhie Wibowo's troops to secure Jakarta from the G30S Movement.
 There, Nasution finally received first aid for his broken ankle.
 Once Jakarta was safely secured, Martadinata came to the Kostrad headquarters with a copy of the Presidential Decree which appointed Pranoto.
 After seeing the decree, Suharto invited Martadinata and Nasution into a room to discuss the situation.

 Nasution asked Martadinata how the president came to appoint Pranoto.
 Martadinata replied that during the afternoon he, Judodiharjo, and Dhani had attended a meeting with Sukarno at Halim to decide who should become the army commander now that Yani was dead.
 The meeting had decided that Pranoto should become army commander.
 Nasution said that Sukarno's appointment could not be accepted as the appointment came when Suharto had begun with the operations.
 Nasution also added that he would back Suharto's decision to not let Pranoto go to Halim.
 Nasution and Suharto then invited Pranoto in and convinced him to delay accepting his appointment as army commander until after Suharto finished putting down the attempted coup d'état.

 With Sarwo Edhie's troops, Jakarta was quickly secured.
 Suharto then turned his attention to Halim and began making preparations to attack the air base.
 To assist him, Nasution ordered the navy and the police to assist Suharto in putting down the G30S Movement.
-To the air force, Nasution issued an order saying that they would not be charged with insubordination if they refused to obey Dhani's orders.
+To the Air Force, Nasution issued an order saying that they would not be charged with insubordination if they refused to obey Dhani's orders.
 By 6 am on 2 October, Halim was overtaken and the G30S Movement was officially put down.